-Today, we are featuring a guest blogger, Bil Mooney-McCoy, who shares the importance of holding firm convictions while still embodying Christ’s love toward those who see things differently.
+Today, we are featuring a guest blogger, Bil Mooney-McCoy, who shares the importance of holding firm convictions while still embodying Christ’s love toward those who see things differently, especially across the political aisle.
 Bil is a member of Neighborhood Church of Dorchester and Director of Worship and Lecturer at Gordon College.
-Read below to hear his wise, practical timely advice in how we might choose unity over division and treat one another well in this post-election season.
+Read below to hear his wise, practical advice in how we might choose unity over division and treat one another well in this post-election season, along with some thoughts from our colleague Rev. Dr. Gregg Detwiler.

 We are called to unity.
 But not to uniformity.
 We have different experiences, priorities, values, and perspectives; therefore, our opinions and beliefs on issues like abortion, gay rights, immigration, and gun ownership will vary.
 And it is appropriate for one to hold firm stances on these issues and to strongly disagree with those who hold contrary viewpoints.
 But these convictions should never lead to opportunities to tear each other down.

 As I cried out to God today, I felt a prompting.
 I asked my God what I should do to promote unity amidst the political discord.
 Could I stay engaged and firm in my beliefs and convictions while working to diffuse the hostility and intolerance that is so rampant?
 How do I act justly, love mercy, and walk humbly before my God in a time like this?
-Not just until the election results are finalized, but in its aftermath.
-And how do I channel God’s compassion and peace, while I (like so many) look to this Tuesday filled with hope for one outcome and dread for another?
+Particularly now, in the election’s aftermath.
+And how do I channel God’s compassion and peace, knowing that last Tuesday’s outcome filled many with joy and hope but others with deep disappointment and dread?

 The answers came quickly.
 Here’s what I believe God would have me commit to: